nasif-co/Asterism/Code Descriptions/Controller.md

   checkSliding(); //Check if the pot is being moved
 ```

 The first line of the loop is in charge of refreshing the XBee, reading the messages as they come.
-For this reason, we want this to happen as soon as possible, which is why we must strive to use non-blocking code.
-This is the reason why no delay() calls are used in the code.
+In order to catch every message that arrives, we want this line to be executed as often as possible, which is why we must strive to use non-blocking code.
+This is the reason why no delay() calls are used in this program.

 Then we call the custom filter function: